-An Out of Time Witness Statement/Statutory Declaration may be submitted on one of the following four specific grounds.
-These are that:
+An Out of Time Witness Statement/Statutory Declaration or late appeal can be submitted on one of four grounds.
+The most common are that:

-- You did not receive a Notice to Owner/parking ticket (usually because all notices had been sent to a previous address).
+- You did not receive the Penalty Charge Notice (usually because all notices had been sent to a previous address).

-- You appealed the PCN to the council within 28 days but you had not received a Notice of Rejection.
+- You appealed the PCN to the council (or Dart Charge) within 28 days but did not receive a Notice of Rejection.

-If you have been contacted by Marston Group, Equita Ltd or JBW Judicial Services in relation to a Dart Charge that you had been unaware of, then a Dart Charge Out of Time witness statement can be submitted.
-Because of the large number of Dart Charge enquiries that we receive, we have a separate page dedicated to a Dart Charge Out of Time witness statement (or late appeals) here.
+Because of the significant number of Dart Charge enquiries that we receive, we have a separate page dedicated to a Dart Charge Out of Time witness statement (or late appeal) here.

 What will happen when I submit my Out of Time Witness Statement?

-What will happen if my Out of Time witness statement is granted?
+How will I know if my Out of Time witness statement (late appeal) has been accepted.

-What happens if my Out of Time witness statement (late appeal) is rejected?
+What happens if my Out of Time witness statement (late appeal) is refused?

-I need help with completing an Out of Time Witness Statement (TE7 and TE9)
+Help with completing Out of Time Witness Statement forms (TE7 and TE9 or PE2 and PE3)

-If you require our assistance with the drafting of your Out of Time witness statement or statutory declaration forms, you can use this form to email a question to Bailiff Advice.
-Alternatively, you can contact us by phone.
-Details are on our Contact page.
+If you require our assistance with drafting your Out of Time witness statement/late appeal, you can email a question to us in confidence using our online Enquiry Form.
+Alternatively, you can contact our free Bailiff Support Line.